Robust Biharmonic Skinning Using Geometric Fields: Related Work

-A seminal work in the robust geometry processing literature was the introduction of the generalized winding number \cite{Jacobson2013Winding}.
-The generalized winding number allows us to robustly decide whether a point is inside or outside of a given shape.
-Importantly, it degrades gracefully and produces meaningful results even in the presence of heavily degenerate geometry.
-Most uses of the generalized winding number for robust geometry processing have been in creating methods for approximate tetrahedral meshing, such as the one used to create Figure~\ref{fig:tetfail}.
-In contrast, our method relies on the generalized winding number to modify the optimization objective (see Section~\ref{ss:gwn}), removing the need for tetrahedralization.
+A seminal construction in robust geometry processing, the generalized winding number gives a robust means of deciding whether a point is inside or outside a given shape~\cite{Jacobson2013Winding}.
+It degrades gracefully and produces meaningful results even in the presence of heavily degenerate boundary geometry.
+Its main application has been to approximate tetrahedral meshing methods, such as the one used to create Figure~\ref{fig:tetfail}.
+We use the generalized winding number to alleviate the need for tetrahedralization while evaluating our optimization objective (see Section~\ref{ss:gwn}).